 I really wanted to avoid adhesives and Ideally wanted everything to drop into place and give the same lego building experience but with a technical twist.
 I ran into my first challenge.
 This was with the fact that despite the Lego gameboy being a 1:1 model in theory, the models dimensions in reality were constrained by the Lego brick dimensions.
 I ordered a Gameboy game and tested the cartridge slot.
 Unfortunately I noticed bowing of the Lego set as I slid the game in.
 But honestly Lego really got close here and to be clear it was never their intent to actually slot in a real gameboy game.
 I decided that in order to slide a game in properly, I needed to design custom 3D printed lego pieces.

-The buttons themselves had real clickyness and felt like pads could be placed underneath.
+The buttons themselves had real clickyness and I felt like tactile membrane pads could be placed underneath.
 I knew that this was a very do-able project.
 I can’t say it enough but Lego really made an impressive set and took the time into adding so much great detail.
 For instance ports existed for the volume and contrast wheel.
 There was also a detailed spot for the power switch and EXT port.
 The one major limitation to this set however was the fact there was detail for some internals but that was all space that was taken up to add structure or maybe they were actually trying to virtually add some of the internal motherboard detail.
 Regardless I knew that further modification of the Lego model would be necessary, but I wanted to minimize this as much as possible to maintain a fun building experience.

 Leave a comment